Pattern Description: Slightly A-line, knee-length shift dress with v-neck option and front darts.

-Fabric Used: 2 1/2 yards cotton in the Alexander Henry Mocca Chocolate print (c.
-2003) from my stash, bought years ago in 2007 for $7.25 per yard.
+Fabric Used: 2 1/2 yards cotton in Alexander Henry Mocca in Chocolate from my stash, bought years ago in 2007 for $7.25 per yard.
 This feels like a thin crisp poplin and doesn't wrinkle!
 1/2 yard matching red rayon challis from Hancock Fabric for the contrast skirt border.

 Pattern Alterations or any design changes you made: I made no size changes because my other version of this dress still fits well and I had altered the pattern pieces at that time.
 However, both the drape, weight, and neckline of that one was different and I should have taken that into consideration.
 I ended up shortening the shoulder length by 3/4" inch because the bodice would rise above my shoulders when I sat down.
 There was too much length from armscye to shoulder seam, something that wasn't as noticeable in the first dress.